 The independent clubs at each university carried on through the war years, despite the disruption, and the postwar rush of students into universities brought forth fresh enthusiasm for the clubs.
 The Birmingham club resumed the rallies which had stopped some 20 years before, with a camp at Beaudesert in the summer of 1947 which incorporated a conference.
 This was followed by events in the following two years, this time organised by Scout headquarters.
 In 1950 organisation of the rallies was again taken on by the clubs, who have continued to organise almost every rally.

-At that time the number of Universities was low (around 20-30) and colleges were not admitted to membership, other than a small number of specialist colleges such as Loughborough.
+At that time the number of Universities in the UK was low (around 20-30) and colleges were not admitted to membership, other than a small number of specialist colleges such as Loughborough.
 In 1956 the Federation of Scout and Guide Clubs in Training Colleges was formed, and soon became Intercollegiate.

 In the mid-1980s Scouting for students underwent another review with the publication of “Scouting and Education”, which proposed that SSAGO should be extended to 16-18s, responsibility would pass to Counties, and the central committee closed.
 However the project was mothballed and the eventual outcome was minimal change.